About Luc P. Beaudoin

 - At Simon Fraser University, the academic home of my Cognitive Productivity Research Project: Adjunct Professor of Education, and Adjunct Professor of Cognitive Science.

-- At CogSci Apps Corp.: Co-founder; product management.
+- At CogSci Apps Corp.: Co-founder; president; product management.

 Longish Bio from Undergraduate Days to Today

 - My undergraduate was in Psychology, with an honour’s thesis on computer modeling the evolution of vision.
 My supervisor was Claude Lamontagne (himself a Ph.D. in AI [vision] from the U. of Edinburgh).

 - I spent the first year of my Ph.D. in Cognitive Science at Sussex University in England.
 I completed my thesis at the University of Birmingham (computer modelling of goal processing and motivation) with Prof. Aaron Sloman as supervisor throughout.

 - I was Assistant Professor of Military Psychology and Leadership at the Royal Military College of Canada (e.g., Motivation and Performance Enhancement).

 - I was an at-founding employee of Tundra Semiconductor (technical writer).